gcamerli/rust-play/README.md

 }
 ```

-to compile:
+To compile our function:

 ```shell
 $ rustc hello.rs
 ```

-will create a binary called `hello`, that will print the string `Hello, World!`.
+This will create a binary called `hello`, that will print the string `Hello, World!`.

 **Cargo**

+The 2nd using the package manager `cargo`.

 ### **Playground**